 Cons

-Success rates: how to read them
+Success rates: how to interpret them

-Home insemination with a syringe: step by step
+Home insemination with a syringe: step-by-step

-- Draw up slowly into a 5–10 ml needle-free syringe, avoiding large air bubbles.
+- Draw up slowly into a 5–10 mL needle-free syringe, avoiding large air bubbles.

-- Rest for 20–30 minutes.
+- Rest quietly for 20–30 minutes.

-Handle the sample gently, avoid heat or cold and aim to use it within ~30 minutes (no later than about 60 minutes).
+Handle the sample gently, avoid cold packs or heat, and aim to use it within about 30 minutes of collection — generally no later than ~60 minutes at room temperature.
 These practical windows align with good laboratory practice in the WHO manual: WHO Laboratory Manual 2021.

 Practical timing tips